How To Become A Pharmacist

 Medicine heals, but it can also cause harm.
 Part of a pharmacist’s job is to prevent harm.
 For example, some addictive medications can’t be refilled until your doctor approves them.
 Pharmacists ensure you don’t receive refills of this medication unless a doctor prescribes it to you.

-How Long Does It Take to Become a Pharmacist?
+How Long Does It Take to Be a Pharmacist?

 A bachelor’s degree isn’t necessarily a requirement for being a pharmacist.
-If you don’t want a bachelor’s degree, you can take a two-year pre-pharmacy program.
+If you don’t want a bachelor’s degree, you can take a two-year pre-pharmacy program to get a pharmacy degree.
 A pre-pharmacy program prepares you in a shorter amount of time.
 However, be advised that some programs require a bachelor’s degree.

 Steps to Become a Pharmacist